Running DiskDigger in Linux

 Here are a few things to keep in mind when running DiskDigger in Linux:

-• It tries to automatically detect the disks in your system by scanning for devices of the form "/dev/sdn", "/dev/hdn", and so on.
-If your disk has a different device mapping, or if you want to scan a particular partition (e.g. "/dev/sda1"), you'll need to manually enter it in the "Advanced" tab on the main screen of DiskDigger.
+• DiskDigger tries to automatically detect the disks in your system by searching for devices of the form "/dev/sdn", "/dev/hdn", and so on.
+If your disk has a different device name, or if you want to scan a particular partition (e.g. "/dev/sda1"), you'll need to manually enter it in the "Advanced" tab on the main screen of DiskDigger.

-• When you save any recoverable files, they are saved under the root (sudo) user's permissions.
+• When you save any recoverable files, they are saved under the same permissions as the user who launched DiskDigger.
+In other words, if you launched it with sudo, the recovered files will be owned by the root user.
 This means that you may need to chmod the permissions on the recovered files to make them accessible to non-sudo users.

 What about macOS?

-Yes and no. Please refer here for hints about running DiskDigger on macOS.
+Please refer here for running DiskDigger on macOS.

 Have fun!

-...and let me know if you have any issues!
+...and let me know if you encounter any issues!